nazariyv/neat_math/math_cs.md

   ```

   `$_` is the most recent command, in this case `context-manager`. `&&` is here for chaining purpose, i.e. if `mkdir` command fails -> do not cd.

+- If Software Install on Ubuntu hangs: sudo dpkg --configure -a